Information for Parents

 For parents of students who have been sexually assaulted

-Finding out that your son or daughter has been sexually assaulted can be a parent’s worst nightmare, and the situation can be much harder to deal with when your child is away at college and you can’t physically be there for them.
+Finding out that your child has been sexually assaulted can be a parent’s worst nightmare, and the situation can be much harder to deal with when your child is away at college and you can’t physically be there for them.
 But if your child turns to you for help, there are many ways that you can show your support, even from afar.

-In addition to the guidelines for supporting a loved one who has been sexually assaulted, keep in mind these ground rules when helping your student cope with a sexual assault.
+In addition to the suggestions for supporting a victim/survivor, keep in mind these ground rules when helping your child cope with a sexual assault.

 - Understand if your child doesn’t tell you about the assault immediately or if they don’t come to you first.
 There are a number of reasons why they might avoid telling you about it, but rather than focusing on why they delayed coming to you, you should direct your energy into helping them heal.
 Don’t ask them to defend or justify their decision.